happy-co/programmable-video/README.md

 var localVideoTrack = LocalVideoTrack(true, cameraCapturer);

 // Getting the local video track widget.
-// This can only be called after the TwilioUnofficialProgrammableVideo.connect() is called. var widget = localVideoTrack.widget();
+// This can only be called after the TwilioProgrammableVideo.connect() is called. var widget = localVideoTrack.widget();
 ```